rixment/awu-plugin/README.md

 ## Usage

-Upon finishing the integration process described above you should be able to take advantage of _library's_ functionality.
-In your C# code you can use it in the following way:
+Upon finishing the integration process described above you should be able to take advantage of _library's_ functionality.<br>
+In your C# Unity's code you can use it in the following way:

 ```
 bool isNetAvailable = Awu.IsNetworkAvailable;
+bool itTv = Awu.IsAndroidTv;
 // ...
-bool isAndroidTv itTv = Awu.IsAndroidTv;
 ```

 ## Copyright and License